Darfur genocide (2003–2005): Historical relations between ethnic groups

 Throughout the history of the Darfur region, a combination of environmental, economic, and social factors contributed to the escalating tension that eventually resulted in the 2003 genocide.
 The region, home to six million people and numerous ethnic groups, historically contained two main communities with differing lifestyles and territorial claims.
 One group identified as Black Africans and primarily practiced sedentary agriculture, while the other identified as Arabs and tended to lead semi-nomadic, livestock-based livelihoods.
 Both categories include numerous sub-groups and have interacted for centuries through trade and shared governance structures.

 Environmental changes in Darfur during the 1970s led to periods of severe drought and desertification.
 Many scholars consider the violence in Darfur to be the result of the region being one of the first "climate change conflicts" given the rising tensions over land and water resources between ethnic groups.
-As fertile land became more scarce, disputes between the herding and farming communities increased.
+As fertile land became scarcer, disputes between the herding and farming communities increased.
 These tensions often resulted in conflict, especially when traditional systems for managing land access and migration routes became strained.

 In addition to environmental pressures, racial and cultural differences drove a divide between the groups.
 After Sudan gained independence from the United Kingdom in 1956, various conflicts broke out across the country, including the First Sudanese Civil War between the Arab-dominated northern government and the predominantly Black and Christian populations in the south.
 The 11-year conflict displaced more than a million people, many of whom fled to other parts of Sudan or neighboring countries, such as Chad.
 The majority of the displaced population consisted of Black individuals, whereas the Arabs received more support from the government.
 These conflicts, combined with limited state investment in western regions such as Darfur, increased the feelings of marginalization within some local communities.
 Over time, differences in language, identity, and access to state resources contributed to the politicization of ethnic identities within the region.